SciCatProject/scicatlive/README.md

 ### Supported OS architectures

 Since some images are not built with multi-arch, in particular the SciCat ones, make sure to specify the platform of the service in the compose, when needed, to avoid possible issues when running `docker compose up` on different platforms, for example on MAC with arm64 architecture.
-See for example the [backendv4 compose](./services/backendv4/compose.yaml#L6)
+See for example the [searchapi compose](./services/searchapi/compose.yaml#L3).

 ## General use of SciCat

-To use SciCat, please refer to the [original documentation](https://scicatproject.github.io/documentation/)
+To use SciCat, please refer to the [original documentation](https://scicatproject.github.io/documentation/).